UK trade – an overview

 Is Northern Ireland a Special Case?

 Yes.
 The Northern Ireland Protocol means that Northern Ireland remains subject to European Union trading rules – particularly in terms of animals and food products – and therefore outside any other arrangements that are made for Britain.
-This means Northern Irish consumers, farmers and animals will be affected by future EU decisions on animal welfare, but may be less impacted by the risks and opportunities of new UK FTAs – although details of how this will work remain to be clarified.
+This means Northern Irish consumers, farmers and animals will be affected by future EU decisions on animal welfare but may be less impacted by the risks and opportunities of new UK FTAs – although details of how this will work remain to be clarified.

 What is the UK Government's position?

-The UK Government has repeatedly said the country will not see its animal welfare standards diluted on departure from the EU.
 Indeed, when Michael Gove was Defra Secretary of State, he committed to the UK being a global leader on animal welfare.
-And the 2019 Conservative Manifesto stated: "In all our trade negotiations, we will not compromise on our high environmental protection, animal welfare and food standards."
+And the 2019 Conservative Manifesto stated: "In all our trade negotiations, we will not compromise on our high environmental protection, animal welfare, and food standards."

 These commitments were most welcome.
 However, as things stand, the Government's actions on trade have done more to undermine than support this pledge to uphold UK standards.